Grand Democratic Secular Front: History

 The Grand Democratic Secular front however failed to perform as it claimed earlier in the Bihar Assembly Elections of 2020.
 Its only success was in obtaining six seats, five of which were won by AIMIM in the Muslim dominated Simanchal region of Bihar.
 The Bahujan Samaj Party also won one seat but the RLSP, the principal political party of the alliance performed badly and failed to win any seats.

 Performance in 2020 Bihar Assembly elections

 Defection of legislators and dormancy

-Following its poor performance in Bihar Assembly elections of 2020, the coalition ripped apart with its elected Member of Legislative Assembly meeting with leaders of other political parties.
+Following its poor performance in Bihar Assembly elections of 2020, the coalition ripped apart with its elected Member of the Legislative Assembly meeting with leaders of other political parties.
 Zama Khan, the single legislator from Bahujan Samaj Party joined Janata Dal (United) and was made a minister in the expanded cabinet of Nitish Kumar in 2021.
 The defection was followed by the attempt of JD(U) to merge the Rashtriya Lok Samata Party, which happened inevitably in 2021.
 The merger of RLSP into the JDU ripped the coalition apart.
 The coalition virtually ceased to exist after it.